-If your business structure is a company limited by shares, you should consider getting a shareholders agreement.
+If your business is structured as a company limited by shares, you should consider getting a shareholders agreement.

 Typically the agreement will include:

-The purpose of the agreement is to regulate how the business will operate day to day and resolve any disputes between partners.
+The purpose of the agreement is to regulate how the business will operate day to day and help resolve any disputes between partners.
 A partnership does not have to have a Partnership Agreement but the clarity a well-drafted agreement provides will be helpful.
 Importantly, creating a Partnership Agreement when everyone is on good terms is more likely to mean a good outcome for the business and all parties if things go wrong later.

 If there is no Partnership Agreement your relationship as partners in the business will be governed by the Partnership Act 1890.
-The Act treats all partners as equals and, for example, all partners would equally share the capital and profits of the business and be jointly liable for any debts unless you agree something different in a Partnership Agreement.
+The Act treats all partners as equals and, for example, all partners would equally vote, share the capital and profits of the business and be jointly liable for any debts unless you agree something different in a Partnership Agreement.

-There is not a one size fits all approach to how a partnership should run and this could seem unfair if you each made different capital contributions, or if one partner alone enters a costly contract that turns out to be a poor business decision, leaving all other partners equally liable.
+There is no one size fits all approach to how a partnership should run and it could seem unfair if you each made different capital contributions, or if one partner alone enters a costly contract that turns out to be a poor business decision, leaving all other partners equally liable.

-Without a Partnership Agreement there is greater potential for disputes and disagreements between partners.
+There is greater potential for disputes and disagreements between partners without a Partnership Agreement.
 The agreement can contain provisions that pre-empt disagreements and set out appropriate ways for disputes to be addressed.